HereIsPatrick/EasingForESP32/README.md

 ![alt text](./images/easing.gif)
 # Easing functions for ESP32
-Easing function is beautifuly thing.
+Easing function is beautiful thing.
 In real world, everything's movements are not constant speed.

-Easing function can make our design become humanity, better user experience.
+It can make our design become humanity, better user experience.

-We can use it in animations.
-Lots of easing function have been applying in GUI(Graphics User Interface).
+We can use it in animations and slides transitions.
+Lots of the easing function have been applying in GUI(Graphics User Interface).

 ## Example setup & exectue.
 1. git pull this repo.